Diocletianic Persecution: Before Galerius's edict of toleration

 At some point after the publication of Maximinus's first edict, perhaps in 307, Maximinus changed the penalty for transgressions.
 Instead of receiving the death penalty, Christians would now be mutilated and condemned to labor in state-owned mines.
-Since Egyptian mines were overstaffed, mostly due to the influx of Christian prisoners, Egyptian penitents were increasingly sent to the copper mines at Phaeno in Palestine and Cilicia in Asia Minor.
+Since Egyptian mines were overstaffed, mostly by the influx of Christian prisoners, Egyptian penitents were increasingly sent to the copper mines at Phaeno in Palestine and Cilicia in Asia Minor.
 At Diocaesarea (Sepphoris, Israel) in the spring of 308, 97 Christian confessors were received by Firmilianus from the porphyry mines in the Thebaid.
 Firmilianus cut the tendons on their left feet, blinded their right eyes, and sent them to the mines of Palestine.
 (Note: S. Lieberman located this event at Lydda (Lod, Israel).
-Barnes contests this identification, arguing that since Eusebius specifically identifies the city as wholly Jewish, it is unlikely to have been Lydda, which had a Christian bishop by 325.
+Barnes contests that identification by arguing that since Eusebius specifically identifies the city as wholly Jewish, it is unlikely to have been Lydda, which had a Christian bishop by 325.
 Diocaesarea, however, was noted for its Jewishness long thereafter.)
 On another occasion, 130 others received the same punishment.
 Some were sent to Phaeno, and some to Cilicia.

 Eusebius characterizes Urbanus as a man who enjoyed some variety in his punishments.
 One day, shortly after Easter 307, he ordered the virgin Theodosia from Tyre (Ṣūr, Lebanon) thrown to the sea for conversing with Christians attending trial and refusing sacrifice; the Christians in court, meanwhile, he sent to Phaeno.
 On a single day, 2 November 307, Urbanus sentenced a man named Domninus to be burned alive, three youths to fight as gladiators, and a priest to be exposed to a beast.
 On the same day, he ordered some young men to be castrated, sent three virgins to brothels, and imprisoned a number of others, including Pamphilus of Caesarea, a priest, scholar, and defender of the theologian Origen.
 Soon after, and for unknown reasons, Urbanus was stripped of his rank, imprisoned, tried, and executed, all in one day of expedited proceedings.
 His replacement, Firmilianus, was a veteran soldier and one of Maximinus's trusted confidants.

-Eusebius notes that this event marked the beginning of a temporary respite from persecution.
+Eusebius notes that the event marked the beginning of a temporary respite from persecution.
 Although the precise dating of this respite is not specifically noted by Eusebius, the text of the Martyrs records no Palestinian martyrs between 25 July 308 and 13 November 309.
-The political climate probably impinged on persecutory policy here: This was the period of the conference of Carnuntum, which met in November 308.
-Maximinus probably spent the next few months in discussion with Galerius over his role in the imperial government, and did not have the time to deal with the Christians.
+The political climate probably impinged on persecutory policy here: it was the period of the conference of Carnuntum, which met in November 308.
+Maximinus probably spent the next few months in discussion with Galerius over his role in the imperial government and did not have the time to deal with the Christians.